Outer-Wilds-New-Horizons/new-horizons/README.md

 - "longitudeOfAscendingNode" : (decimal number)
 - "argumentOfPeriapsis" : (decimal number)
 - "eccentricity" : (decimal number from 0 to < 1) The closer to 1 it is, the more oval-shaped the orbit is.
 - "trueAnomaly" : (decimal number) Where the planet should start off in its orbit in terms of the central angle.
 From 0 to 360.
+NOTE: This is currently broken for eccentric orbits which (for now) always start at periapsis.
+If you want to move the starting point, set argument of periapsis instead.
 - "axialTilt" : (decimal number)
 - "siderealPeriod" : (decimal number)
 - "isTidallyLocked" : (true/false)